-Dr Judy de Oliveira
+Dr. Judy de Oliveira

-Academic Department: Modern Languages
+Adjunct Faculty, Modern Languages

 Some of my research interests include sociolinguistics, dialectology, language contact, second language acquisition and applied linguistics.
 My research includes work with native and heritage speakers of Spanish and Portuguese as well as studies on various linguistic phenomena in an effort to document the linguistic varieties of Portuguese and Spanish spoken in New England.
 Despite the salient presence of these two language groups within the states of Massachusetts and Rhode Island, little is known about them from a sociolinguistic perspective, and hence there is a lack of linguistic studies that yet need to be conducted.
 Thus, one of my prospective objectives is to fill this gap through continuous research.